Celebrating a Year of Shared Impact

-We are an Indigenous led organization for Indigenous girls.
-We aim to create a society with equity and oportunity by maximizing and amplifying the transformative power.
+We are an organization led by Indigenous women for Indigenous girls.
+We aim to create a society with equity and oportunity by maximizing and amplifying the transformative power of women.

 We combine rigorous academics with socioemotional wellness, family mentorship, and pride in cultural identity because we know that, when girls and women feel proud of who they are, there’s no limit to who they can become.

-We’ are transforming realities, accompaning dreams, and together, we’ve opened paths for Indigenous girls to lead change in their communities.
+Together we are transforming realities, accompanying dreams and opening paths for Indigenous girls to lead change in their communities.
 Change doesn’t happen on its own—we lead it together! 🫱🏽🫲🏽

-At MAIA, we are rewriting this story.
-Every day, we mentor, listen, and walk alongside each Girl Pioneer and her family.
+At MAIA, every day, we mentor, listen, and walk alongside each Girl Pioneer and her family.
 We invest in their education, leadership, and dreams.
 We are a force for change!
 But we cannot do it alone.
 Will you join us?

 At MAIA, we maximize and amplify the transformative power of women to create a society of equity and opportunity.